 • Distributor: Directs the high voltage to the correct spark plug.

 Once the ignition circuit is active, the ignition coil steps up the voltage.
 This high voltage is necessary to create a spark.
+The spark plugs then use this high voltage to ignite the air-fuel mixture in the engine cylinders.

 The distributor ensures each spark plug fires at the right time.
 This timing is crucial for engine efficiency.
 The ignition circuit thus sets the stage for the engine to start running.